 #1 – Snapper Rocks – Gold Coast, Queensland

-Today, this place attracts surfers from all over the continent, and the world really, and is definitely a heavenly place, both as a surf spot, and just as a location on our planet.
+Today, this place attracts surfers from all over the world, and is definitely a heavenly place, both as a surf spot, and just as a location on our planet to visit.

 Here, you will see hundreds of surfers… professionals, addicts, semi-pros, beginners, or just enthusiasts.

 Very often this place is called “human soup”, and you can maybe imagine why.

 The one thing that can make the surfing experience dangerous and not so fun is surfboard collisions – watch out for that.
 Make sure you are catching the waves from the main take-off zone.

 The power of some of these waves can easily send an inexperienced surfer heading towards the rocks, and you wouldn’t want to experience that.